-Ticks are tiny, parasitic arachnids that are closely related to spiders.
-Ticks are usually found in areas of heavy vegetation.
-Ticks survive by burying their heads into their victim’s skin and sucking their blood.
-As a tick sucks up the blood, it grows in size.
-Once a tick reaches full capacity, it will detach itself from the host.
+They are tiny, parasitic arachnids that are closely related to spiders.
+They are usually found in areas of heavy vegetation.
+They survive by burying their heads into their victim’s skin and sucking their blood.
+As they suck up the blood, it grows in size.
+Once they reach full capacity, it will detach itself from the host.

 Most tick bites are not dangerous.
 However, some ticks can transfer blood-borne diseases to their human or pet hosts.

 Ticks prefer to embed themselves in warm areas of the body such as the underarms, groin, and back of the knees.

 Ticks love warm, humid weather.
 Because of this, Florida makes them a perfect home.
 In central and southern Florida, tick bites are common all year long.